Togari Onsen Ski Resort, the little neighbour over the Valley. Could it have the cheapest lift tickets in the world?

 We are doing great March deals too https://www.nozawaholidays.com/march-is-magic-in-nozawa-onsen/

-Day Passes in Togari Onsen are discounted if buy now too to just 2800 Yen a day for Adults and 1000 Yen for Kids
+Day Passes in Togari Onsen are discounted if buy now too to just 2,800 yen a day for adults and 1,000 yen for kids until 30th November

 Nightlife Togari Onsen Ski Resort

-Back in the day there used to be a bit of life about at Togari when the Uni Students used to flock there for cheap skiing.
+Back in the day there used to be a bit of life about at Togari when the uni students used to flock there for cheap skiing.
 It is pretty quiet now though but there are some great food options.
-Two in particular; Kua Thai run by a lovely Thai lady who’s husband works in Nozawa and Penticton that does some amazing Curries.
+Two in particular; Kua Thai run by a lovely Thai lady whose husband works in Nozawa and Penticton that does some amazing curries.
 So if you are looking to spice up your ski holiday you know where to head.

-There is also the awesome Sawgosa Music Festival on there in Summer it is on in just 2 weeks time on the 26th and 27th of August and well worth a look!
+There is also the awesome Sawagosa Music Festival on there in late summer each August and well worth a look!

 Summary of Togari Onsen Ski Resort